ChuckHill2/ChuckHill2.Utilities/Source/ChuckHill2.Utilities/Logging.md

 - No changes or extensions to the App/Web config configuration.
 - Simple logging API that avoid any message processing/formatting unless message is actually going to be written.
 - Efficient TraceSource allocation.
 Unlike the TraceSource constructor which always creates a new trace source, this logging constructor reuses pre-existing open trace sources.
-- Redirect all Trace/Debug messages that do not contain a trace source name (some do!) to the built-in &#39;TRACE&#39; trace source.
+- Redirect all Trace/Debug messages that do not contain a trace source name (some do!) to the built-in **TRACE** trace source.
-- Optionally duplicate all Console.WriteXXX() messages to the built-in &#39;CONSOLE&#39; trace source.
+- Optionally duplicate all Console.WriteXXX() messages to the built-in **CONSOLE** trace source.
 Useful when there is no console window.
-- Optionally capture all first-chance exceptions (cannot be hidden by try/catch/swallow blocks) and write to the built-in &#39;FIRSTCHANCE&#39; trace source.
+- Optionally capture all first-chance exceptions (cannot be hidden by try/catch/swallow blocks) and write to the built-in **FIRSTCHANCE** trace source.
 Exceptions cannot hide.
 - Detects changes to the <system.diagnostics> section of the application or web config.
 Changes to other parts of the config are ignored.
 Useful for changing the logging severity without rebooting the application.
 - Optionally capture and copy all logging events and post asynchronously to subscribed C# event handlers.
 Maybe show logging in a live UI status window?
 - Programmatically set/reset trace source severity as needed.